 If you would like to track the game's progress, follow me on Twitter.

-Extract the Zip file and double click the application/exe that's created.
+Right-click and extract the ZIP file.
+Then double click the application/exe that's created.

 - Major Demo Update coming - Current Demo RemovedAug 29, 2020

 - Demo Updated: More Game OptionsMay 14, 2020

 - Bug Fixes & what I'm working on nextMar 29, 2020

 - Demo Updated, New Puzzle & More ChangesFeb 11, 2020

 - Updated Demo, new Trailer and BackerkitJan 29, 2020

 - Bug Fixes + Other ChangesAug 08, 2019

 Log in with itch.io to leave a comment.